sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 3. Is the typical risk matrix appropriate for all circumstances?
 4. Should uncertainty only just accompany the risk as a second value?

+"Uncertainty expresses the degree of belief analysts have in their estimates.
+Uncertainty decreases as the quality of data and understanding of the system improve.
+The initial estimates of failure rates or failure probability might be based on comparison to similar equipment, historical data (heritage), failure rate data from handbooks, or expert elicitation." [@NASA2007]

+"Reliability estimates express probability of success.
+ Uncertainty should be included with reliability estimates.
+ Reliability estimates combined with FMEAs provide additional and valuable information to aid in the decisionmaking process" [@NASA2007]

 ## Visualisation of Risk

 * Analogy of google maps with the uncertainty of the GPS location
 * LatLong point is the estimated location, and the surrounding circle is the uncertainty of the location
 * Could

 ## Technical methods